 Happy Hour

-New Roommate Jeffry’s last night on the unit, I couldn’t sleep.
+Jeffry’s last night on the unit, I couldn’t sleep.
 Not because of him, or anything.
 They’d served us each a paper plateful of baked beans for dinner.
 Beans that Carol’s decrepit intestines weren’t too friendly with.
 Her ass gas was so thick and onioney, that night, not even burrowing my face deep into the thin, white sheet could mask it.
 Nancy was so doped up, she slept through it, as usual.

 So, I sat in the dayroom.
 Alone.
 Arms folded over my gown.
 I hung my head and stared at my arms.
 The bright tattoos of flowers and bugs and stars, and the pink stripes of scars running highways between them reminded me of how just a week ago I had the freedom and right to plunge needles and knives into my own skin.
 And why shouldn’t I, damn it?
 I grew this skin.
 I fed my mouth and slept and drank water so I would grow and live.
 I worked so hard to be alive for what?
 To be a checkmark on some psych nurse’s clipboard?